Chinese Car Brands

 Hongqi Logo

 Once upon a time, China’s high-ranking party officials drove only Hongqi cars.
 This transportation was designed specifically for the local elite and foreign officials.
 The original models were created from 1958 to 1981.
 By the way, Hongqi was the first passenger car in China.
-After a 14-year lull, the company returned to the production of cars, but this time on the basis of Lincoln Town Car and Audi 100 models.
-The brand is now owned by the FAW Group and continues to lead the luxury car market.
+After a 14-year lull, the company returned to the production of cars, but this time, it was based on the Lincoln Town Car and Audi 100 models.
+The FAW Group owns the brand and continues leading the luxury car market.

 WEY